-The DISC is a watchlist of DNA profiles from unsolved cases (homicides, sexual assaults, kidnapping and terrorism cases) that will be searched immediately every time an arrestee sample is successfully processed in a Rapid DNA device located in a booking station.
-This will enable law enforcement to detain these individuals during the booking process should a match be made to an unsolved crime scene sample in the DNA watchlist.
+The DISC is a collection of DNA profiles from unsolved cases (homicides, sexual assaults, kidnapping and terrorism cases) specifically identified by NDIS participating laboratories that will be searched immediately every time an arrestee sample is successfully processed in a Rapid DNA device located in a booking station.
+If a match is made in DISC to an unsolved crime scene sample, this will enable law enforcement to detain these individuals during the booking process.
 DISC profiles are searched at the state and national level.